 Pro-Tip: Select a folder to save your action into to help keep all of your actions organized.

 Under the heading CAMPAIGN DATES, add phone bank start times.

 - Admins cannot start the phone bank until the date/time window entered starts.

 - Phone banking actions do not begin automatically.
-To start the phonebank, an admin must launch the action by hitting the “Start Phone Bank” button on the action page.
+To start the phone bank, an admin must launch the action by hitting the “Start Phone Bank” button on the phone bank's dashboard page.

 - Volunteers can only make calls when the admin clicks the start button on the dashboard.
-Once the admin hits stop, calls will stop going out (or if queued calls run out).
+Once the admin hits stop, dialing will stop.

 - The end date/time set here will not automatically stop the phone bank.
 Once the phone bank has been started, it needs to be manually stopped by an admin.
 To prevent volunteers from continuing to make calls, the admin must hit the “Stop Phone Bank” button from the action dashboard page.